robjg/dido/docs/reference/README.md

 ### Jobs

-- [dido:converter](dido/oddjob/util/DidoConverterJob.md) - Provides a `dido.how.conversion.DidoConverter` using Oddjob's conversions.
+- [dido:converter](dido/oddjob/util/DidoConverterJob.md) - Provides a `dido.how.conversion.DidoConversionProvider` using Oddjob's conversions.
 - [dido:data-in](dido/oddjob/beanbus/DataInDriver.md) - A Bean Bus Driver that reads data from the 'from' according to the given 'how'.
 - [dido:data-out](dido/oddjob/beanbus/DataOutDestination.md) - A Bean Bus Destination that accepts `dido.data.DidoData` and writes it out to the given 'to' according to the given 'how'.
 - [dido:stream-join](dido/operators/StreamJoinService.md) -